skflowne/firebase-functions-graphql-firestore/README.md

 module.exports = [userResolvers, yourResolvers]
 ```

+# Default database rules
+Check `firestore.rules` to find out the default data structure used to provide an admin role

+These also provide a way to have public data (readable by everyone, writable only by user or admins) and private data (readable, writable only by user and admins)

+# CRUD Example
+You can check the `wishes.example.js` files in schema and resolvers for a basic CRUD example with Firestore.

+This data is private to users who create it.

 # Disclaimer
 This project is in its early stage and I might not have a lot of time to maintain it, so use at your own risks

 You're welcome to open an issue for suggestions or problems